AustinKelsay/LND-DEA/README.md

 - Keep accounting records for separate business units
 - Provide isolated balances for different services sharing a node

-This project solves this by providing a minimal database that maps transactions to specific accounts/users while keeping your LND node as the single source of truth for actual transactions.
+This project solves this by providing a minimal double-entry accounting database that maps transactions to specific accounts/users while keeping your LND node as the single source of truth for actual transactions.

 ## Project Scope

 This project deliberately keeps a minimal footprint:
 - It doesn't duplicate all data from your LND node
-- It simply maps transactions to accounts
+- It implements proper double-entry accounting for LND transactions
 - It provides a simple API to query transactions by account

 ## Technical Features